RonPieket/BinaryRelations/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 With this data structure, you can look up the parent handle for any object, and
-get a vector of handles of its children.
+get a list of handles of its children.

 Binary relations are everywhere
 -------------------------------

-Once you get the hang of storing relationships outside the object, you will find
+Once you get the hang of storing relationships outside of the object, you will
-uses for it everywhere.
+find uses for it everywhere.
 For example, game objects can be member of multiple
 groups.
 That’s a many-to-many.
-Given the group’s Handle, you can look up its
+Given the group’s handle, you can look up all its
-member game objects.
-And when you have a game object, you can look up a vector
+members.
+And when you have a game object, you can get a list of the groups it
-of the groups it belongs to.
+belongs to.

 Perhaps a more surprising example is this.
 Say you have an object type to
 classify people, vehicles, and buildings.
 This is also an opportunity to use a